Democracy in Ghana has deepened religious freedoms – Dr. China

 Popularly Known as Dr. China, Dr. Dwamena explained that religious denominations in Ghana are experiencing a peaceful religious environment compared to their counterparts in other countries who are facing challenges due to botched democratic practices.

-He stated that he is of the firm belief that successive governments under the Fourth Republic have allowed religious people to worship without fear or victimization.
+He stated that he is of the firm belief that successive governments under the Fourth Republic have allowed religious people to worship without fear or victimisation.

 He also said that “parents should endeavour to raise their children the godly way” for he believes that “raising kids the godly way reduces crimes such as corruption and bribery when they take up leadership roles in their adulthood”.